-- Faculty will receive a confirmation email when the form is submitted. - Faculty are notified when the form is approved throughout the approval process. - Reminders are sent to the approvers when a form is awaiting their approval in OnBase.
-Dean admins will be cc'd in the reminder emails. - Faculty are notified after the form is processed by A&R.
+- Faculty will receive a confirmation email when the form is submitted. - Faculty are notified when the form is approved throughout the approval process. - Reminders are sent to the approvers when a form is awaiting their approval in OnBase. - Faculty are notified after the form is processed by A&R.